 Assistive technology opened up a world of options for me.
 I was always so frustrated in school since I felt like I worked so hard and would end up with low marks that did not match my effort.
-I was diagnosed with a learning disability and ADHD at 12 years old.
+I was diagnosed with a learning disability at a young age.
 I firmly believe that we all learn differently and just need to find the right tools that help us towards our goals.

-My mother was my constant advocate and actually paved the way back in 2003 for my school district to start using technology more to support students.
+My mother was my constant advocate and actually paved the way for my school district to start using technology more to support students.

 I love it when students have that “aha!” moment with a tool.
 So excited to show me what they achieved and believe in their abilities.